13 kids in Franklin County get permanent homes on National Adoption Day

 COLUMBUS, Ohio (WCMH) — Thirteen children in Franklin County now have a permanent home after six families officially adopted them out of foster care Wednesday on National Adoption Day.

+She feels the work she’s doing with these kids is part of her calling.
+She understands what it means to the kids, too.

+“I think if we are in places to give them and provide them information and stability, they make good choices and come out to be good people,” she said.
+“Give people an opportunity.
+I think it gives kids an opportunity to become a different person on a different path.”

-National Adoption Day is rooted in Central Ohio– started 22 years ago Dave Thomas Foundation for Adoption.
+National Adoption Day is rooted in central Ohio, starting 22 years ago by the Dave Thomas Foundation for Adoption.

 “It is amazing.
 We love our partnership with the Dave Thomas Foundation for Adoption,” said Franklin County Children Services associate director of adoptions Cassie Snyder.